hasura/graphql-engine/community/boilerplates/auth-webhooks/passport-js/README.md

 export DATABASE_URL=postgres://<username>:<password>@<host>:<port>/<database_name>

 # Apply migrations
-# (Note) this step creates a "users" table in the database
+# (Note) This Step Creates A "Users" Table In The Database
 knex migrate:latest

 # Then simply start your app